 Before terminating a continual employment contract made for an indefinite period, a notice to the other party must be served by the terminating party.
 The contract shall then terminate:

-- in the case of an employee whose employment has lasted less than six months, at the end of the second week following the serving of notice to the other party;
+- whose employment has lasted less than six months, at the end of the second week following the serving of notice to the other party;

-- in the case of an employee whose employment has lasted for six months or more but for less than one-and-a-half years, at the end of the fourth week following the serving of notice to the other party;
+- whose employment has lasted for six months or more but for less than one-and-a-half years, at the end of the fourth week following the serving of notice to the other party;

-- in the case of an employee whose employment has lasted for one-and-a-half years or more but for less than three years, at the end of the sixth week following the serving of notice to the other party;
+- whose employment has lasted for one-and-a-half years or more but for less than three years, at the end of the sixth week following the serving of notice to the other party;

-- in the case of an employee whose employment has lasted for more than three years, at the end of the eighth week following the serving of notice to the other party.
+- whose employment has lasted for more than three years, at the end of the eighth week following the serving of notice to the other party.

 Upon termination of the employment contract on grounds other than stated in Article 25 (termination of the contract by the employer with rightful reasons) of the 4857 numbered Labor Act, the employee becomes entitled to severance pay.